 When a pupil has been identified as having additional needs, their work will be differentiated by the class teacher to enable them to access the curriculum more easily.
 Teaching Assistants (TAs) may be allocated to work with the pupil in a 1-1 or small focus group to target more specific needs.
-If a child has been identified as having an additional need, it may be necessary to complete an Action Plan detailing the support they will receive.
-An Action Plan will be decided on together with parents, SENCo and class teacher.
-These will be monitored by the class teacher and reviewed at least three times per year.
-If appropriate specialist equipment may be given to the pupil e.g. writing slopes, concentration cushions, pen/pencils grips or easy to use scissors.
+If a child has been identified as having an additional need, it may be necessary to complete a Progress and attainment tracker detailing the support they will receive and the targets that they will be working on.
+This tracker will be put together by the class teacher and shared with parents.
+These will be monitored by the class teacher and reviewed half termly.
+If appropriate specialist equipment and approaches may be given to the pupil e.g. specific interventions, writing slopes, concentration cushions, pen/pencils grips or easy to use scissors.